-Plain X-ray posteroanterior and lateral views are ideal for confirming the diagnosis in case physical examination is inconclusive.
+Plain X-ray posteroanterior and lateral views are ideal for confirming the diagnosis in case the physical examination is inconclusive.
 A CT scan can give a quick assessment of the knee and the vascular tree with the use of CT angiography.
-It is sensitive and quick for accurate diagnosis.
+It is sensitive and quick for an accurate diagnosis.
 MRI is only used after exclusion of any vascular injury that needs immediate intervention.
 MRI gives a detailed assessment of the knee structures including joint capsule, ligaments, cartilages, and menisci.
 MRI can help with good surgical planning about the injured structures and torn ligaments within the joint capsule.

 Management of Posterior Knee Dislocation

 Immediate splinting in the less painful position is performed at the scene to reduce the pain and prevent further damage.
 The patient is transferred to a medical facility where the closed or open reduction is performed.
 Adequate analgesia and sedation are given before reduction.

 Conservative treatment with immobilization for an average of 5.5 weeks is recommended for patients with a stable joint after reduction and sedentary lifestyle.
 It can also be implemented with intact collateral ligaments.
 Immobilization of the joint for more than 6 weeks is associated with future joint stiffness.